pjover/hobbit/README.md

 - A Mongo express database UI at port 8081.
 The UI is at http://localhost:8081
 - Hobbit application at port 8080.The Swagger UI is at http://localhost:8080/swagger-ui.html

-### Local app on IntelliJ
+### Local app on IntelliJ for development

-You can run as standard java application, and will connect to a running MongoDB on localhost:27017
+You can run as standard Kotlin application, and will connect to a running MongoDB on localhost:27017

 Set up a SpringBoot running configuration inside IntelliJ:

 - Program arguments to: `--spring.profiles.active=local`

-1. Stop the production Hobbit application
-1. Run the running configuration inside IntelliJ

-### Production app on IntelliJ

-To run inside IntelliJ with production database, you should:

-Set up a SpringBoot running configuration inside IntelliJ:

-- Program arguments to: `--spring.profiles.active=prod --db.host=localhost`

-1. Stop the production Hobbit application
+1. Stop the production Hobbit application if it's running
 1. Run the running configuration inside IntelliJ

 ## Update API definition